 - Disseminate Information.
 Since an experiment must be repeatable, you need to share your conclusions with the greater community.

-Sometimes, repeated testing by numerous researchers working in many different countries all support the same conclusion and stand the test of time.
+Sometimes, repeated testing by numerous researchers support the same conclusion and stand the test of time.
 In these cases, the validity of the results is generally accepted by the scientific community and the conclusion may be considered a scientific theory.
 All scientific theories have been rigorously and exhaustively tested and are supported by a significant body of data.
+However, there are still cases where theories are found to be incorrect.

 Experimental or Research Design.